sos011022/sos011022.github.io/_pages/about.md

 # 🧍‍♂️ Biography

 I am currently a M.S. student with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
 I am a passionate computer vision and deep learning researcher.
-I am fortunate to be advised by and work with Prof. <a href="https://cchsu.info/">Chih-Chung Hsu</a> (NCKU),  Prof. <a href="https://www.albany.edu/faculty/mchang2/">Ming-Ching Chang</a> (SUNY) and Prof. <a href="https://scholar.google.com/citations?hl=en&user=gMBvzGoAAAAJ&view_op=list_works&sortby=pubdate)">Xin Li</a> (SUNY).
+I am fortunate to be advised by and work with Prof. <a href="https://cchsu.info/">Chih-Chung Hsu</a> (NCKU).
 I have participated several projects which are related to CV/DL during my master program.

 I received a B.S. degree at the Department of Statistics and Information Science, Fu Jen Catholic University (FJCU), Taiwan, in 2023.
 I was advised by Prof. Hao-Chiang Shao.